 Amsterdam’s sex museum is the most famous sex museum in the world.
-Particularly popular with stag parties and drunken groups of friends, this museum is an important contributor to the sex tourism industry in Amsterdam.
+Particularly popular with stag parties and drunken groups of friends, this museum is an important contributor to the sex tourism industry in Amsterdam – but is also a great visit if you’re exploring Amsterdam in one day.
 In this article I outline what the museum is all about.

 - What is Amsterdam’s sex museum?

 - How much does it cost to visit Amsterdam’s sex museum?

 - Is there a minimum age to visit the museum?